Limitation laws have changed. To file an application for court action you must now prove that a debt exists and you must be owed a minimum of £5,000.

 Presenting and filing a bankruptcy petition to a court can be complex and costly.
-Unless you know how to make someone bankrupt it is advisable to get help from a solicitor or a law professional.
+Unless you know how to make someone bankrupt in England it is advisable to get help from a solicitor or a law professional.

 For example, the Insolvency Service can assist you in your court action and proceedings.